Digital-History-Bielefeld/Geographies-of-Power/Session 2/README.md

 ## Functions

 Functions are a block of code that only runs when it is called.
-You can pass data, known as parameters, into a function and the function can return data as a result.
+You can pass data, known as parameters or arguments, into a function and the function can return data as a result.
 You can compare it with a recipe.
 You have a set of instructions and you can use it whenever you want.
 You already used some functions, like `print()` or `len()`.
 Functions are part of every programming language and are very important to structure your code.
 They make your code more readable and reusable, because you can use the same code multiple times and you don't have to write it again.

 A function has the following elements: